hardyoyo/RodmanPottingerCookbook/recipes/Bibimbap.md

 ---

-Press the tofu, cube it, and pan-fry in 1 T sesame oil and tamari until golden.
+Press the tofu, cube it, and pan-fry in the vegetable oil, half the sesame oil, and 1 T tamari until golden.
 Set aside.

 Sauté the carrot, zucchini, and mushrooms in the remaining sesame oil until tender.
 Set aside.